 We walk back to the bank of hotel rooms.
 Diana, Molly, and Camarada are also with us as well as some of the other guys from his group.
 We have some beer in our room to continue the party.
 I decide to grab some and come back to the street and he is gone.
 I hadn’t made a plan with him, but just sort of expected him to hang around and wait for me.

 I see Pablo.
 “Where did Luis go?”
-I ask quietly trying to hide my disappointment and surprise.
+I ask trying to hide my disappointment and surprise.

 “He went back to the hotel.
 Do you like him?”
-He says.

 “Yeah, sure, I think he’s cool; I’d like to hang out with him some more,” I say as casually as I can.

 Without thinking, I make my way there.
 When I arrive, it’s a big opening and there are doors to rooms surrounding it.
-It’s a surprising given we’re staying in the fifth circle of hell and we’re supposedly the ‘wealthy’ ones.
+It’s a surprising given we’re staying in the fifth circle of Hell and we’re supposedly the ‘wealthy’ ones.
 I guess they have money, I think.
 Pablo wasn’t telling too tall stories.

-I ask, “Why did you leave?”
+“Why did you leave?”
+I ask.

-He says, “Pablo told me you kissed, and I thought you liked him.
+“Pablo told me you kissed, and I thought you liked him.
 I was just going to go to bed.”

-I look at him in astonishment, glance at Pablo with a piercing look and say, “We did not kiss; I have been very clear with him that I am not interested.
+I look at him in astonishment, glance at Pablo with a piercing look.
+“We did not kiss; I have been very clear with him that I am not interested.
 I like you and want to hang out some more.”

 Luis looks relieved; he also gives Pablo a look daring him to come near or tell another lie.

-We decide quickly to walk back towards my hotel and hang out.
+We decide to walk back towards my hotel and hang out.
 We don’t have any real plans, but I just feel at ease and want to spend more time together.
 I am babbling as we walk along.

 Then, I am swept away.